The Birth of a Rocky Mountain Creek.

 - The order increases as more higher orders merge.

-The object of a hike in the spring is to observe firsthand these hygropetric habitats which is simply a constant flow of water down the rock face.
+The object of a hike in the spring is to observe firsthand these hygropetric habitats, which are simply a constant flow of water down the rock face.
 In this case, its waters disappeared into the talus rubble at the base of the cliffs.
-Scrambling up a bit higher I made note of the lichens and few mosses lining the flow, it was extremely poor in other life forms.
+Scrambling up a bit higher, I noted the lichens and a few mosses lining the flow; there were few other life forms to be seen

-A second creeklet I examined was the meeting place of two such creeklets that merged into one, this larger flow was running over fine grade talus with a mud and moss mix.
-Here I did find a few quite large Cranefly larvae.
-One specimen I took home to identify, having placed it in a dish I focused on quite a large object for the microscope.
-By panning along its length, I found myself looking at the nose of a Platypus! no, it was the gills of the Cranefly larvae
+A second creeklet I examined was the meeting place of two such creeklets that merged into one.
+This larger flow was a second-order creek that was running over fine-grained talus with a mix of mud and moss.
+Here, I did find a few relatively large Cranefly larvae.
+One specimen I took home to identify, having placed it in a dish, I focused on quite a large object for the microscope.
+By panning along its length, I found myself looking at the nose of a Platypus!
+No, it was the gills of the Cranefly larvae

 this article on Celebration of Rocky Mt creek was very informative–great explanation of how creek starts then grows